objection-lol/objection-lol-recorder/README.md

 # Objection.lol Recorder

-A desktop application for recording videos from [objection.lol](https://objection.lol) and [dev.objection.lol](https://dev.objection.lol).
+A desktop application for recording videos from [objection.lol](https://objection.lol).
 This tool allows you to create recordings of your scene projects.

 ![Objection.lol Recorder Screenshot](assets/screenshot.png)

 ## Features

-- Support for both objection.lol and dev.objection.lol
-- Adjustable volume settings for master, music, sound effects, and blips (dev.objection.lol only)
+- Adjustable volume settings for master, music, sound effects, and blips
 - Customizable framerates (up to 60 FPS)
 - Append additional seconds to the end of recordings